Tigery1/lighthouse-data-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Mike Baran for the Lighthouse Labs Data Science Bootcamp.
+This repository contains all of the notes taken by Mike (https://github.com/Tigery1) for the [Lighthouse Labs](https://www.lighthouselabs.ca) Data Science Bootcamp.